 However, one of the biggest concerns is the lack of a dedicated iOS app.
 Apple’s continued banning of the Gab app on its App Store hampers the social network’s expansion.
 Gab’s PWA partly solves this issue, but the importance of having a dedicated app on the most popular app store cannot be discounted.

-Nonetheless, if you respect freedom of speech and are mature enough to handle different viewpoints, Gab.com is the place for you.
-If not, Twitter and Facebook will be better suited.
+Nonetheless, if you respect freedom of speech and are mature enough to handle different viewpoints, Gab is the place for you.
+If not, Twitter and Facebook are more suitable for you.
 You can always join the adults later when you grow up.

 Take care and until next time.